-teachers use a variety of resources from both inside and outside the classroom and draw on first hand experience whenever possible;

-the school aims to buy and maintain RE resources) many of which are stored in the Music Room.
-There are a selection of books, artefacts and online resources a list of which is kept in the subject leader folder on the server.
+Teachers use a variety of resources from both inside and outside the classroom and draw on first-hand experience whenever possible.
+The school aims to buy and maintain RE resources - these are stored in the LaRC.
+There are a selection of books, artefacts and online resources - a list of which is kept in the subject leader folder on the server.
 Further resources can be borrowed from the schools' library service or through the County R.E. loan collection (see catalogue in the staffroom)